 - Set expectations: CRISP-DM lacks communication strategies with stakeholders.
 So be sure to set expectations and communicate with them frequently.

 - Combine with a project management approach: As a more generalized statement from the previous bullet, CRISP-DM is not truly a project management approach.
 Thus combine it with a data science coordination framework.
 Popular agile approaches include:

-A few years prior to the publication of CRISP-DM, SAS independently developed Sample, Explore, Modify, Model, and Assess (SEMMA).
-Although designed to help guide users through tools in SAS Enterprise Miner for data mining problems, SEMMA is often considered to be a general data mining methodology (Tiwari & Dixit, 2017).
-SEMMA (8.5%) was the third most popular methodology per the 2014 KDnuggets poll, but its use is down from 13% in 2007.
+A few years prior to the publication of CRISP-DM, SAS developed Sample, Explore, Modify, Model, and Assess (SEMMA).
+Although designed to help guide users through tools in SAS Enterprise Miner for data mining problems, SEMMA is often considered to be a general data mining methodology.
+SEMMA’s popularity has waned with only 1% of respondents in our 2020 poll stating they use it.

 Compared to CRISP-DM, SEMMA is even more narrowly focused on the technical steps of data mining.
 It skips over the initial Business Understanding phase from CRISP-DM and instead starts with data sampling processes.
 SEMMA likewise does not cover the final Deployment aspects.
 Otherwise, its phases somewhat mirror the middle four phases of CRISP-DM.
 Although potentially useful as a process to follow data mining steps, SEMMA should not be viewed as a comprehensive project management approach.

 KDD and KDDS

-Knowledge Discovery in Database (KDD) is the general process of discovering knowledge in data through data mining, or the extraction of patterns and information from large datasets using machine learning, statistics, and database systems.
+Dating back to 1989, Knowledge Dicsovery in Database (KDD) is the general process of discovering knowledge in data through data mining, or the extraction of patterns and information from large datasets using machine learning, statistics, and database systems.
 There are different representations of KDD with perhaps the most common having five phases: Select, Pre-Processing, Transformation, Data Mining, and Interpretation/Evaluation.
 Like SEMMA, KDD is similar to CRISP but more narrowly focused and excludes the initial Business Understanding and Deployment phases.

-In 2016, Nancy Grady of SAIC, expanded upon CRISP-DM to publish the Knowledge Discovery in Data Science (KDDS).
-“As an end-to-end process model from mission needs planning to the delivery of value”, KDDS specifically expands upon CRISP-DM to address big data problems.
+In 2016, Nancy Grady of SAIC, published the Knowledge Discovery in Data Science (KDDS) describing it “as an end-to-end process model from mission needs planning to the delivery of value”, KDDS specifically expands upon KDD and CRISP-DM to address big data problems.
 It also provides some additional integration with management processes.
-KDDS defines four distinct phases: assess, architect, build, and improve and five process stages: plan, collect, curate, analyze, and act (Grady, 2016).
+KDDS defines four distinct phases: assess, architect, build, and improve and five process stages: plan, collect, curate, analyze, and act.